 Grief counseling helps mourners with normal grief reactions work through the tasks of grieving.
-Grief counseling can be provided by professionally trained people or in self-help groups where bereaved people help each other.
+Grief counseling can be provided by professionally trained people or in self-help groups where bereaved people support each other.
 All of these services may be available in individual or group settings.

 The goals of grief counseling include:

 - Describing normal grieving and encouraging the bereaved to accept the loss by talking about it

 - Helping the bereaved to identify and express feelings related to the loss (for example, anger, guilt, anxiety, helplessness, and sadness)

 - Helping the bereaved to separate emotionally from the deceased, as well as to make independent decisions and live alone

 - Helping the bereaved to understand his or her methods of coping